mmbman/Katagiri/precepts.md

 title: "Receiving the Precepts"
 ---

 Katagiri Roshi gave more than one series of lectures on *jukai*, “receiving the precepts,” otherwise known as lay ordination.
-This series is from 1986.

----
+## 1986 Series

 ##### [Lay Ordination Lecture 1 of 7: Significance of Ordination](1986-02-22-Significance-of-Ordination)
 ###### February 22, 1986 Dharma Talk by Dainin Katagiri Roshi